If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 When deciding if letting your toilet unclog itself is a good option, there are two things to consider:

-- What caused the clog?
+- What’s the cause of the clog?

 - How big is the clog?